 If you have an automated approval workflow, assigned personnel can double-check each expense report as it’s uploaded to confirm policy compliance.
 You can also automatically configure expense management software to check expenses against company policies.

-An employee expense report helps document business expenses and identify tax deductions.
+Accurate expense reports document business costs and help companies identify eligible tax deductions.
 Clearly documented reports help minimize audit risks.

 Receipts included in expense reports provide proof of actual expenditure that may substantiate any deductions claimed on tax returns.